raviyaduvanshi10/speech_recognizer/README.md

 5. **Using the Application:**
     ```bash
-    Voice Input Sample Once You Access the URL:
+    Voice Input Sample In Bash Once You Access the URL:

     Please tell your name ...
     Listening Text ...